barstoolbluz/ghcli/README.md

 1. **Auth fails in environment**:
    - Exit the environment
-   - Run `flox activate` again to trigger setup
+   - Run `flox activate` again; if config is FUBAR, this will re-trigger setup

 2. **Persistent failures**:
    - Exit the environment